kohkimakimoto/crun/README.md

 print(report.command)
 ```

-The first four lines are trick to use [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) to run the script using crun built-in lua intepreter.
+The first four lines are trick to use [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) to run the script using Crun built-in lua intepreter.

 See [crun-handler-slack](https://github.com/kohkimakimoto/crun/tree/master/handlers/crun-handler-slack).
 It's a good example.